Do you dare stop fighting your menopause as an unnatural state and embrace "the change" instead?

 My periods were so heavy prior to the fibroid removal that I would suddenly gush blood anywhere, anytime that would pour down my legs.
 I was literally 'bleeding for all the world to see.'
 Amazing, isn’t it?
 My denial was that strong.
 I think it was because I was so young, that I just could not and would not accept the change.

 Most fibroid tumors are harmless.
-Some, like mine are problematic depending on where they are located in the uterus.
+Some, like mine, are problematic depending on where they are located in the uterus.
 If you read anything about problematic uterine fibroids, you will discover that most surgeons are unwilling to perform a myomectomy, because they prefer a total hysterectomy.

 I was totally unwilling to have my uterus removed.
-I wanted all my pieces/parts for as long I could.
+I wanted all my pieces/parts for as long as I could.
 Medicine still does not understand the full implications of the loss of the uterus and I was NOT going to part with mine.
 (I had learned my lesson with my thyroid gland – see my story on thyroid cancer.)

 I was fortunate to find an open, holistic female surgeon who worked with me and did what we both decided was best for me with a procedure that required minimal invasion!